Shorts (2013 film): Critical response

 Madhureeta Mukherjee of The Times of India gave it 2.5 stars out of 5 and stated that the film is poignant and touching, with excellent performances.
 Rediff gave the film 3 out of 5 stars.
 Hindustan Times critic stated that Shorts is breathtaking to borderline bizarre Mid-Day stated that Shorts is a unique experiment, which deserves an applause.
 According to LiveMint critic, "Shorts is an omnibus of vignettes about urban living."
 Deccan Chronicle rated it 4 out of 5 stars.

+In 2013, Neeraj Ghaywan's short section Shor, part of the anthology, won the Grand Jury Award at the South Asian International Film Festival.